microsoft/backfill/README.md

+# Introduction

+This is a command line tool and library to manage backfilling for built artifacts from a cache if available.

+## Build & run sample packages/projects

+`yarn` will build the tool along with a set of sample packages that use the backfill command.

+## Run unit-tests and code coverage

+`yarn test` or `yarn test --watch` will execute the unit-tests for a package.
+Make sure to change the directory to the package first.

+By default the test command will collect code coverage and if you install [Coverage gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) you can start the watch mode to show inline coverage in vscode.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.